webpy/webpy.github.com/faq.md

     No. Do `ib = list(ib)` first to turn it from an IterBetter into a list.

+99. **How do I debug print to the console?**

+    web.debug("I will get printed to the console and not the body of the webpage")

 99. **I stumbled over a bug in web.py.
 Where can I file it?**

     Go to the [webpy launchpad site](https://launchpad.net/webpy), login (or register if you have to) and click on "report a bug".